Eight channels out.

 One Alert Object, Any Channel

 Alerts aren't hard-coded to a channel.
 Each subscriber lists the transports they accept.
-An alert fires, InTouch looks up the subscriber, picks the right transport, sends.
+An alert fires, InTouch AI looks up the subscriber, picks the right transport, sends.
 The same alert body lands in Slack for one user, SMS for another, email for a third.
 No per-channel alert duplication.

 Alerts Your Team Actually Sees